 Most of the look of a film is happening “in camera” / on set – through Production Design, Art Direction, Costume Design, Set Decoration – so I thought: Why not use actual “behind the scenes“ footage instead?

-Also, on another level, I am taking a slightly different approach than Juan Melara.
+For the “First 12” series, I take a slightly different approach than Juan Melara.
 I am starting right on with the grade.
 Without “video to log” conversion and without “Film print emulation”.
 As I mentioned before, the „Behind the scenes” footage is coming from different cameras, so even after conversion of the data to Arri LogC (as an example), the original image doesn’t come from an Arri.
 A color space transformation can be a very useful tool, but in this case, I don’t think it gives me any advantages.
 I skipped that part to simplify the process.

 My Node Tree